 Portraits, landscapes, and visual narratives of everyday events like the weddings of peasants were popular subjects.
 Northern Renaissance artists took inspiration from the lived realities of peasants and artists in the modern world.

-National Museum of Capodimonte, Public domain, via Wikimedia Commons
+The Parable of the Blind Leading the Blind (1956) by Pieter Brueghel the Elder; National Museum of Capodimonte, Public domain, via Wikimedia Commons

 The Importance of Printmaking: More Than Artistic Expression